tjk113/fiesta/README.md

 # fiesta 🎉
-A utility libraries for making C more fun to write!
+A utility library for making C more fun to write!

 ## Utilities
 ### str